yuhuachang/nodejs-demo/README.md

 - Check the effect if we close the event source from client without notifying the server.
 - Check the way to unsubscribe from server.

-Reestablish the connection
+## 13 SSE Connection Control
-Use the event id
+Open and close an event source.
+Identiy the event by id.